npmcdn-to-unpkg-bot/angularattack2016-timur/README.md

 1. `git clone` this repo
 2. `npm install` to install dependencies
-3. `npm start` to start app
+3. `npm test` to run tests
-4. `npm test` to start app and run tests
+4. `npm start` to start the app and run tests
+5. use `gulp --tasks` to see the available tasks